Gourmandises: Development

 After Alizée's participation in the Graines de star show where she met Laurent Boutonnat and veteran French pop diva Mylène Farmer, she was invited to record a single with their support as a songwriting team.
 Her first two albums, which she worked on alongside Boutonnat and Farmer, had a lovely yet powerful voice that heavily included techno and pop music.

-In July 2000 Alizée released single "Moi...
+In July 2000 Alizée released the single "Moi...
 Lolita", and after achieving high sales in France, released her second single "L'Alizé" in December 2000.
-The single reached number one in France and topped charts in several other countries across the world, however did not chart in the United States.
-Following the release of Gourmandises, Alizée was named Europop Queen by NRJ Radio.
-Three months later, third single "Parler tout bas" also gained number one on French radio stations.
-The actual album Gourmandises was released in May 2001, charting strongly worldwide.
+Three months later, her third single "Parler tout bas" also gained number 1 on French radio stations.
+The actual album Gourmandises was released in May 2001.

 Alizée received public praise on television channel M6 and NRJ Radio.
 Among other nominations and awards, she was nominated for the Victoires de la Musique.
 The following year Alizée received the World Music Award from the IFPI for top sales.
 In 2003 Alizée received an award from SACEM the most prestigious recognition given for the institution the Prix Vincent Sotto.

 Singles

 "Moi...
 Lolita" was the first track from the album and was released as her debut single on 4 July 2000.
 It was popular in various countries such as, France, Spain, Belgium, Georgia, Austria, the Netherlands, Lebanon, Ukraine, Turkey, Azerbaijan, Russia, Greece, Italy, Germany, Poland, Denmark, United Kingdom.
 "L'Alizé" was the second single from the album and was released in December 2000.
 It featured the song "L'alizé" as well as an instrumental version of the same track.
 Two limited editions were also released, which featured four remixes.
-The song became a hit particularly in France where it reached number one for two weeks.
+The song became a hit particularly in France where it reached number 1 for two weeks.
 "Parler tout bas" was the third single by Alizée released in April 2001.
-It featured an instrumental rendition of the song in addition to Alizée's solo rendering.
+It included an instrumental rendition of the song.

 Critical reception

-Gourmandises received positive reviews from contemporary critics upon its release.
-In 2013, following speculation about Alizée's fifth album, 5, critics referred to Gourmandises as a "pop masterpiece of the contemporary music", calling it a "classic" of the 2000s decade and of the new millennium.
-In an article for The Daily Princetonian, Eric Harkleroad wrote: